ubilabs/google-maps-react-hooks/README.md

 ## Usage

-Import the `MapProvider` and wrap it around your components.
+Import the `GoogleMapProvider` and wrap it around your components.
-Make sure all components that should have access to the Google Maps map instance are nested inside of the `MapProvider`.
+Make sure all components that should have access to the Google Maps map instance are nested inside of the `GoogleMapProvider`.

 ```jsx
 import React, { useState, useCallback, forwardRef } from 'react';